servicebinding/spec/README.md

-# Service Binding RFC
+# Service Binding Specification

-RFC for binding services to runtime applications running in Kubernetes.
+Specification for binding services to runtime applications running in Kubernetes.

 ## Terminology definition